gvdb/crowns/README.md

 * These cards can be used for:
     + __Rallying Troops:__ By placing the card(s) as Troops on a rally point in front of the player's Stronghold or Throne.
 Troops are used for both defending and attacking during Raids
     + __Advancing:__ By placing the card, face down, on a card on the Throne.
 Once a card is removed from the Throne the cards used for advancing it are discarded
-    + __Reinforcing:__ By placing the card, face down, on existing Troops during a Raid.
+    + __Reinforcing:__ By placing cards, face down, on existing Troops during a Raid.
 This does not cost an action.
 Once a Raid ends any cards used for reinforcing are discarded.
-Cards used for reinforcement are placed face down because their face value and suit are not used
+Cards used for reinforcement are placed face down because their face value and suit are not considered with reinforcement
     + __Payment:__ By placing the card, face down, next to the Jack the toll is being paid for in encountered Troops during a raid.
 Can also be used for payment when encountering a Jack in the opponent's Stronghold
 * Numbered cards can't be placed on the Throne (i.e. coronated) like Kings, Queens or Jacks